 Supervisory instruments

 FINMA conducts on-site supervisory reviews as well as regular bilateral supervisory interviews and analyses the SO annual reports.
-The SO also receive an annual assessment report covering any weak points and areas requiring further action.
+The SOs also receive an annual assessment report covering any weak points and areas requiring further action.